datacarpentry/astronomy-python/_episodes/08-plot.md

 We stored the x-values of the vertices of this rectangle in `pm1_rect` and the y-values as `pm2_rect`.

-To plot this rectangle, we will use the Matplotlib `Polygon` object.
+To plot this rectangle, we will use the Matplotlib `Polygon` object which we used in episode 7 to check which points were inside the polygon.
+However, this time we will be plotting the `Polygon`.

 To create a `Polygon`, we have to put the coordinates of the rectangle in an array with `x` values in the first column and `y` values in the second column.